Research

 Numerical Models

-Finite Elemenet Models quatify a volcanos’ behavior under a given initial & boundary condition when ruled by solid mechanics, fluid dynamics, & thermodynamics
+Finite Element Models quantify a volcano’s behavior under a given initial & boundary condition when ruled by solid mechanics, fluid dynamics, & thermodynamics

 Image by Altair Engineering